kaine-veal/tso500_project/README.md

 3.  **Transcript Selection (The Core Logic)**
     For each variant, the script evaluates all available transcript annotations using the following priority:
     * **Tier 1 (Preferred):** Does the annotation contain an NM ID (in `MANE_SELECT`, `MANE_PLUS_CLINICAL`, or `HGVSc`) that matches your `TSO500` list?
-    * **Tier 2 (MANE Select):** If not, is it tagged as the *MANE Select* transcript?
+    * **Tier 2 (MANE Select):** If not, is it tagged as the *MANE Plus Clinical* transcript?
-    * **Tier 3 (MANE Plus Clinical):** If not, is it tagged as *MANE Plus Clinical*?
+    * **Tier 3 (MANE Plus Clinical):** If not, is it tagged as *MANE Select*?
     * **Tier 4 (Fallback):** If none of the above, use the first annotation provided by VEP (default behavior).

 4.  **Output Generation**
     * Combines the standard VCF columns (`CHROM`, `POS`, `REF`, `ALT`), the selected transcript ID (`NM_Transcript`), the selection method used (for QC), the specific VEP annotation fields for that transcript, and the OncoKB data.
     * Writes this combined record to the CSV file.

+❌ ***I have left an example of one table in the the folder Output_Results***

 ## 📝 TODO List
-- [] End to end analysis over the 420 samples again and check we dont miss variants.
+- [ ] End to end analysis over the 420 samples again and check we dont miss variants.
-- [] Check what variants are rejected by liftover.
+- [ ] Check what variants are rejected by liftover.
 We shouldn't reject many as all our variants in this step are PASS only.
 - [ ] Repeat the analysis twice (generic vs. tumour type) anc check what shows better annotation
 - [ ] Validation/test.
 I need to create a very small VCF with variants that shows all annotation in OncoKB.
 In a preliminar view, all variants are unkonwn.
 I need the final table to see is there is non-unknown variants or test with kown variants in a sitetic VCF and see what is going on.
+For instance I dont know the decistion taken to Handling Structural Insertions is correct.